Buhler, Kansas

 Buhler is a city in Reno County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,325.

 History

 The first post office in Buhler was established in 1888.

 Buhler was primarily inhabited by Mennonite families that had emigrated from Russia during the 1880s.

 In September 2012, the City of Buhler received a letter from the Freedom from Religion Foundation regarding a complaint about perceived constitutual violations about the city seal having a cross in it.
-In November 2012, the city stated that every legal opinion it had received indicated the city has no supportable case in the event that it was sued to legally force us to remove the seal and sign.
+In November 2012, the city stated that every legal opinion it had received indicated the city has no supportable case in the event that it was sued to legally force the removal of the seal.
 If the city lost, it would be obligated to pay all the legal fees of the prevailing party.
 The city decided to hold a contest in January 2013 to redesign the city seal without specific reference to religion.